 Conclusion

 The choice truly depends on your main objectives.
 Proteins and BCAAs both aid in muscle growth.
 Both will aid in reducing stress and soreness.
-The primary difference is between the complete boost of amino acids you get from a whole protein and the immediate availability of BCAAs for muscle protein synthesis.
+The primary difference is between the complete boost of amino acids from a whole protein and the immediate availability of BCAAs for muscle protein synthesis.

 In either scenario, proteins and BCAAs can support you in achieving actual benefits from your training and workouts.